Vestry: Overview

-During the 19th century, their secular functions were gradually eroded, and finally in 1894 the secular and ecclesiastical aspects of the vestries were separated in local government reforms, by the creation of civil parishes.
-The vestry's remaining secular duties have been performed in England since then by parish councils.
-Their ecclesiastical duties remained with the Church of England where they have been performed by parochial church councils (PCCs) since 1921.
-This secularisation of local government was unsuccessfully opposed by administrations of the Conservative Party led by Lord Salisbury and several High Church Liberal politicians from 1895 to 1900.
+During the 19th century, their secular functions were gradually eroded, and finally in 1894 (1900 in London) the secular and ecclesiastical aspects of the vestries were separated.
+The vestry's remaining secular duties were transferred to newly created parish councils.
+Their ecclesiastical duties remained with the Church of England, until they were abolished and replaced by parochial church councils (PCCs) in 1921.
+This secularisation of local government was unsuccessfully opposed by administrations of the Conservative Party led by Lord Salisbury and several high church Liberal politicians from 1895 to 1900.

 The only aspect of the original vestry remaining in current use is the annual meeting of parishioners, which may be attended by anyone on the local civil register of electors and which has the power to appoint churchwardens.
-A right to tax by a PCC for church chancel repairs remains as to liable (apportioned) local residents and businesses across an apportioned area of many church parishes, in the form of chancel repair liability however in some areas tithes were replaced by no such further taxation.
+A right to tax by a PCC for church chancel repairs remains as to liable (apportioned) residents and businesses across an apportioned area of many church parishes, in the form of chancel repair liability however, in some areas no such further taxation replaced tithes.